th0th/th0ths-quotes/readme.txt

 You also can show one specific quote on a page or post.
 For this you can use `id` parameter. `[th0ths_quotes id=3]` will show only one quote id of which is 3.

+= Specify by tag (Implemented in v0.93) =

+Now you can narrow down quotes that are used in shortcode by using tags.
+After adding a specific tag to quote in management menu, you can use `[th0ths_quotes tag=<tag here>]` to show quotes with the tag you specified.

-**NOTE:** id parameter supersedes owner parameter, that is, if an id is specified owner parameter will be ignored.
+**NOTE:** id parameter supersedes owner parameter, and owner parameter supersedes tag.

 == Installation ==